-The bill would amend Section 6a of the act which currently provides for the powers and duties of the director of the state Department of Transportation, subject to the provisions of Article V, Section 28 of the 1963 Constitution.
+The bill would amend Section 6a of the act, which currently provides for the powers and duties of the director of the state Department of Transportation, subject to the provisions of Article V, Section 28 of the 1963 Constitution.

 - The act currently provides for the director to supervise the work of department employees; the bill would add the words "and agents." - The act currently indicates that the director may employ personnel necessary to carry out the duties of the director and the responsibilities of the department "subject to laws governing state employment."
-The bill would amend the sentence to read "subject to contractual obligations and laws governing state employment" apparently to indicate that the employment of personnel is subject to both laws and contract terms. - The act currently allows the director, subject to commission approval, to delegate powers.
+The bill would amend the sentence to read "subject to contractual obligations and laws governing state employment" apparently to indicate that the employment of personnel is subject to both laws and contract terms. - The act currently allows the director, subject to commission approval, to delegate powers to any department employee.
 The bill would strike the phrase "subject to the approval of the commission."
-The bill would prohibit the director from delegating the power to enter into public private agreements. - The act currently provides for the director to establish a program of current and long-range planning for the transportation systems under the department's jurisdiction.
+The bill would prohibit the director from delegating the power to enter into public-private agreements. - The act currently provides for the director to establish a program of current and long-range planning for the transportation systems under the department's jurisdiction.
 The bill would add "public transportation facilities of the department" to the planning requirement. - The act currently authorizes the director to purchase "materials, supplies, and equipment as necessary and proper to carry out the duties of the department as provided by law governing state purchasing."
-The bill would amend the subsection to authorize the director to purchase "materials, supplies, services and equipment and purchase interests in real property or acquire interests in real property by condemnation as necessary and proper to carry out the duties of the department in accordance with applicable civil service rules."
+The bill would strike the balance of the sentence after the word "equipment." - The bill would add a new subsection to authorize the director to purchase services in accordance with applicable civil service rules. - The bill would add a new subsection to authorize the director to acquire interests in real and personal property, including by condemnation. - The bill would add a new subsection to authorize the director to enter into public-private agreements under Section 7b subject to the approval of the commission.